 It can be tricky moving your bunnies litter tray from its regular spot to a new place in your home as this can disturb you bunnies litter training habits.

 If your bunny can't easily find their way to their litter tray or doesn't like where it's been moved too they may continue to use the area where it was before or even try and establish a new toilet area of their own choosing.

 If you are planning this follow these simple steps from people that have done this and discovered all the pitfalls to this delicate process.

-How to move your bunnies litter tray to a new place
+The easy steps to moving your bunnies litter tray to a new place

-If your bunny does not take to using the litter tray in the new place you have situated it and instead starts an alternative spot in the room it may be easier to move the litter tray there if it's not inconvenient.
-Your bunny may have had a preference for a particular spot for some reason and you may be fighting this if you don't go with their choice.
+If your bunny does not take to using the litter tray in the new place and instead repeatedly goes to a different spot in the room it may be easier to move the litter tray there if it's not inconvenient.

 Bunnies can be very stubborn.
 If your bunny keeps going back to the original spot you may need to move the litter tray back there or keep both of them.